telerik/ajax-docs/controls/window/client-side-programming/overview.md

 You may also find useful the [Common Issues]({%slug window/troubleshooting/common-issues%}) help article.

-A lot of the features of the control are showcased in its[online demos](http://demos.telerik.com/aspnet-ajax/window/examples/overview/defaultcs.aspx)where you can see it in action.
+A lot of the features of the control are showcased in its [online demos](http://demos.telerik.com/aspnet-ajax/window/examples/overview/defaultcs.aspx) where you can see it in action.

 ## See Also